finbourne/lusid-sdk-csharp/sdk/docs/CutLabelDefinitionsApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<CutLabelDefinitionsApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<CutLabelDefinitionsApi>();
             var asAt = DateTime.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | Optional.
 The As At time at which listed Cut Labels are valid (optional) var sortBy = new List<string>?(); // List<string>? | Optional.
 Order the results by these fields.
 Use use the '-' sign to denote descending order e.g. -MyFieldName (optional)